bandang0/theia/README.md

 - `quickref.pdf` for an at-a-glance reference on the `.tia` format;
 - `apiguide.pdf` for a detailed guide to the `theia` library.

+For an easy online documentation, surf to `http://31.117.61.221:56000/docs/html/index.html`.

+Don't forget that once you've installed `theia` you can call `pydoc [IMPORT PATH TO A THEIA MODULE OR PACKAGE]` from the command line for a quick query.

 ## Licensing
 In the effort of taking down walls in the way of physics and computation, `theia` is free software and is released under the GNU General Public License, version 3+.
 So please feel free (as in freedom) to copy, take home, modify, teach, learn, and redistribute `theia`.